OctopusDeploy/blog/blog/2021-01/nextjs-on-s3/index.md

 ![Select Multiple Files option screenshot](multiple-file-selection-screenshot.png "width=500")

-The default file pattern `**/*` will select all files in our package, which is exactly what we want.
+The default file pattern `**/*` will select all files and directories in our package, which is exactly what we want.

 4. Lastly, enter a `Canned Acl`.
 Read more about these [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl).
 For my set up, I used `bucket-owner-full-control`